Bharathsingathala/FoodAPP/README.md

 📍 Location: India

 ---
 > _“Code is like humor.
-When you have to explain it, it’s bad.” –Shaik Mahaboob Basha_
+When you have to explain it, it’s bad.”
+S.bharathsimhareddy"